ovh/docs/pages/web/hosting/sql_managing_database_on_webhosting/guide.en-ca.md

 legacy_guide_number: 1943
 ---

+**Last updated 5th May 2020**

 ## General information

 A database is a collection of data that is structured and organised so that it can easily be stored and accessed.
 SQL is a standard language which you can use to request that a database includes, edits, restores, or deletes data.

-OVH's shared web hosting packages include SQL databases by default.
+OVHcloud's shared web hosting packages include SQL databases by default.
 The number and size of the database depends on the package that you have ordered.
-You can find more [details here](https://www.ovh.co.uk/web-hosting/){.external}.
+You can find more [details here](https://www.ovh.com/ca/en/web-hosting/){.external}.

-You can only access these databases from OVH shared hosting packages.
-You cannot connect a website or application to one of these databases if it is not hosted by OVH.
+You can only access these databases from OVHcloud shared hosting packages.
+You cannot connect a website or application to one of these databases if it is not hosted by OVHcloud.

-OVH provides two types of databases: MySQL and PostgreSQL
+OVHcloud provides two types of databases: MySQL and PostgreSQL

 ## Managing a database

 ### Creating a database
-Log in to the [OVH Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external} with your ID (nic-handle, for example " **xx999-ovh** ") - and password.
+Log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external} with your ID (nic-handle, for example " **xx999-ovh** ") - and password.

 ![hosting](images/3035.png){.thumbnail}